sh1970/openwrt-base/docker/README.md

 **And have a USB ttl serial lead to connect to the uart ports!
 This is really important, as only recover is to hold reset and install factory image again (test.bin)**

+### Build the openwrt image - image to flash to router

+You need to build the docker image first:

+    ./run-build.sh build-image

+Then start the openwrt build code process (Openwrt official release config):

+    ./run-build.sh build-official

+This will take a long time depending on your host compiling the code!

+Once finished, the image will be available in top level of the openwrt folder in - bin/targets/ramips/mt7621/

+### DHCP server and TFTP server - upload to router via u-boot

 You need to build the docker image first:

     ./tftpserver.sh build